fluechtlingshilfe-babelsberg/forum/README.md

 7. Create the database by running `mysql -u root -e "CREATE DATABASE forum;"`
 8. Make sure Apache is configured to serve your wordpress folder (e.g. make sure your `/opt/lampp/etc/httpd.conf`'s `DocumentRoot` and the `Directory` right below it point to the directory).
 9. Visit localhost and follow the wizard.
-10. Install and activate the "Advanced Custom Fields" plugin.
+10. Install and activate the "Advanced Custom Fields" plugin. **NOTE:** if you get an error, make sure the user can access the repo folder.
 10. Select flueba-forum Theme in the admin interface.

-To make sure that the user that runs the server can write plugins, run `chown -R daemon:deamon .` **inside the repository folder**.
+To make sure that the user that runs the server can write plugins, run `sudo chown -R daemon:daemon .` **inside the repository folder**.
 To make sure that you can still put, also run `sudo usermod -a -G daemon $USER` to add your user to the `daemon` group.
+Afterwards, you will need to relogin.